fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 | 83           |       5        | 2        |
 | 72           |       5        | 1        |

-For university credits, the three credit course also requires passing the course exam.
+The university credits also requires passing the course exam.
 The exam is done on Moodle, which can be accessed via the [Open University course page](https://courses.helsinki.fi/en/aytkt21009en/131840261) once you have [signed up](/en/part0/general_info/#sign-up-for-the-exam) for the exam.

 The last possible date for taking the exam is 10 January 2022. <b>Note that you must sign up for the exam by 9 January 2022, at the latest.</b>

 You can only take the exam after submitting enough exercises for five credits.
 It is not wise in practice to take the exam immediately after submitting the critical number of exercises.
-The exam is the same for 5-9 credits and does not count towards your grade.
+The exam is the same for 5-12 credits and does not count towards your grade.

-Exam results can be found from the <i>my submissions</i> tab of the submission system no later than four weeks after taking the exam, but bear in mind that exams may be corrected slower during July.
-Remember to save your student number in the submission system!

 <i>You do not need to attend the course exam or register to the Open University course in order to obtain the course certificate.</i>